turingschool/front-end-curriculum/projects/module-1/romcom-pair.md

 ## Learning Goals

-* Write clean, DRY JavaScript to store our data
+* Write clean, DRY JavaScript
   * Use a provided class by creating object instances using the `new` keyword
   * Manipulate the page after it has loaded adding, removing, and updating elements on the DOM
+* Explore the connection between HTML, CSS, and JavaScript
+  * Practice reading, understanding, and using provided code
+* Write code collaboratively
+  * Document changes with atomic commits & thorough code reviews
+  * Communicate, troubleshoot, and plan effectively as a team

 ## Overview